-While some mini amps may have started life as toys, competition means they haven’t been able to stay that way.
+While some mini guitar amps may have started life as toys, competition means they haven’t been able to stay that way.

 Today, the choice includes serious go-anywhere combos with battery and mains power, dual speakers, dual channels and effects, mp3 inputs and more.
 Specially-developed loudspeakers have helped some brands achieve a leap in sound quality, too.
 The modern mini amp is an important addition to any player’s arsenal, letting you plug in literally anywhere.